We Don’t Recommend FuelRods

 The ‘twist’ with FuelRods is that when you’re done using them, you can trade out your depleted FuelRod for a fully-charged one at the many kiosks throughout Walt Disney World and Disneyland.
 The appeal is thus the ‘unlimited’ charge the FuelRods offer by virtue of swapping them out.
 When put that way, it’s easy to see the appeal of FuelRods.

 The problems with FuelRods are two-fold.
-First, the $30 price (some point out the ‘hack’ of buying them off-site to save $5) is very high for a battery pack of this capacity and quality.
+First, the $30 price is very high for a battery pack of this capacity and quality.
 Second, the aforementioned capacity is poor by modern battery pack standards.
 (Although this has improved in the last couple of years, it’s still nowhere what you’d get from something from Amazon for $30.
 Nor is the charging as fast.)

 Let’s talk a bit more about FuelRod’s capacity relative to its competitors.
 Unlike virtually every other battery pack on the market, FuelRod does not indicate its charge capacity.
 (Which alone should set off red flags.)
-Scant information is available via the Google machine, but it looks like it can charge an iPhone about halfway, which would put its capacity at under 1,000 mAh.
+Scant information is available, but it looks like it can charge an iPhone about halfway, which would put its capacity at under 3,000 mAh.

-Let’s give it the benefit of the doubt and say the FuelRod has 2,000 mAh capacity.
-This Anker charger offers 5,200 mAh for $16.
+Let’s give it the benefit of the doubt and say the FuelRod has 4,000 mAh capacity.
+This Anker charger offers 5,200 mAh for ~$22.
 Over double the capacity in a similarly-sized charger for half the cost.
 For under $30, you can get this Anker charger with 10,000 mAh capacity and high speed charging (this is the charger we currently use as of 2021–it’s great).
 That’s enough to charge multiple devices, and do so far faster than FuelRod.

-To put this into perspective, Anker is one of the more expensivebrands of portable chargers.
-We have recommended alternatives on our packing list that offer larger capacity and lower cost.
+We have recommended alternatives on our packing list that offer larger capacity, lower cost, and faster charging than FuelRod.
 Some of these chargers will not only get you through an entire day in the parks–they’ll charge your entire family’s devices for the day.

 However, the case for general convenience in everyday scenarios is tougher to make.
 When I get back to the hotel at the end of a long day, I hate having to plug everything in before getting ready for bed.
 The thing is, I have to do that regardless with my camera, phone, etc. Plugging in one additional item is (literally) a <30 second commitment that hardly poses an insurmountable obstacle between me and a good night’s sleep.